This blog may contain affiliate links. Read our disclosure policy for more info.

 Some great hotels and hostels in Vancouver that we love are:

-Times Square Suites – For a beautiful hotel close to Stanley Park you can’t go past the Times Square Hotel.
-It’s very hard to fault this hotel and the location is perfect.
-The fully equipped kitchens and gas fireplaces are a nice touch in all of the rooms and the suites have living rooms and a washer and dryer!
-For being affordable it has a lot of amenities.
+For a beautiful hotel close to Stanley Park, the Times Square Hotel is a fantastic choice!
+It’s very hard to fault this hotel, and the location really is perfect.
+The fully equipped kitchens and gas fireplaces are a nice touch in all of the rooms, plus the suites have living rooms and a washer and dryer.

+Didn’t find exactly what you’re looking for?
 Click here to browse all hotels in Vancouver!

 For more info on the best areas and hotels, check out my complete guide on where to stay in Vancouver.
 It breaks down everything you need to know before choosing the right hotel!